-Table 4.18: Reason field values for a Remote Provisioning Link Report message

 Remote Provisioning PDU Send

-The Remote Provisioning PDU Send message is an acknowledged message used by the Remote Provisioning Client to deliver the Provisioning PDU to an unprovisioned device or to the Device Key Refresh Interface.
+The Remote Provisioning PDU Send message is an unacknowledged message used by the Remote Provisioning Client to deliver the Provisioning PDU to an unprovisioned device or to the Device Key Refresh Interface.

+The Remote Provisioning PDU Send message should be sent as a Segmented Access message.
+Alternatively, the Remote Provisioning Client needs to keep track of Remote Provisioning PDU Outbound Report messages and may need to retry sending Remote Provisioning PDU Send message.

-The response to a Remote Provisioning PDU Send message is a Remote Provisioning PDU Outbound Report message (see Section 4.3.4.16).
+When the Remote Provisioning server receives a Remote Provisioning PDU Send message, the server attempts to deliver a Provisioning PDU.
+If the Provisioning PDU is delivered, the Remote Provisioning Server sends a Remote Provisioning PDU Outbound Report message (see Section 4.3.4.16).
+If the Remote Provisioning Server fails to deliver the Provisioning PDU, the Remote Provisioning Link Report message is sent (see Section 4.3.4.14).

 The structure of the Remote Provisioning PDU Send message is defined in Table 4.19.